 Me, “So, these are longer time frames and more work than you usually assign Frank?”

-Anthony, “Yes, this project is more complex…and I really need Frank to take on longer time-frame goals.
-Most of our previous work he had to complete in like 2 days to 3 weeks.”
+Anthony, “Yes, this project is more complex…and I need Frank to take on longer time-frame goals.
+Most of our previous work he had to complete in like two days to 3 weeks.”

 Me, “What would happen if you shortened the context (time-frame and kind of work) of the goal and gave Frank smaller pieces to work on?”

 Me, “Not necessarily.
 You described that Frank is successful when he has shorter time-frames and work that could be completed in 2 days to 3 weeks.
 Then you suddenly changed the context and gave him longer work with a more complex goal, Two Months…How might you go back to setting the context that Frank is successful in?”